TBD54566975/developer.tbd.website/site/docs/ssi/credential-lifecycle.md

 Issued by:  did:key:z6MkqGF11YyzCgVr6G3dVJULjbBokSXN4J3cjSB5MQdXto4o
 ```

 This shows that the credential is in tact and issued by an issuer that the financial institution trusts.
-It also will expire automatically after 30 days.
+It also will expire automatically on expiration date provided when creating the credential.

 This shows a small glimpse of what VC issuance can be, as well as presenting credentials, the ssi-service utilities, and more.